 Property owners whose land is within the district or which has frontage on a district boundary road may request a water service connection.
+Based on the limitations of supply and the projected growth, the expansion of the water district or the extension of the current water system is strictly prohibited.
 Because of the relatively small supply capacity of the system, no expansion of the Urban Water District is planned or anticipated at this time.
-Extension of water service within the Urban Water District is typically only granted when it provides a greater benefit, such as bringing fire protection to an area that currently does not have it.
+Extension of water service within the Urban

+Water District is typically only granted when it provides a greater benefit, such as bringing fire protection to an area that currently does not have it.